t2civ/astropolis_sdk/public/data/tables/README.md

 https://en.wikipedia.org/wiki/List_of_countries_by_population_in_2010
 https://en.wikipedia.org/wiki/Demographics_of_the_European_Union

-"Population" of space agency players on Earth is employees:
+"Population" of space agency players on Earth is employees.

-I think Claude might be combining CNSA and CASC (but that's ok).
+I think Haiku response might be combining CNSA and CASC (but that's ok).
 NASA actual numbers for fy 2010, 2020: https://en.wikipedia.org/wiki/NASA#cite_note-3

 ## major_strata.tsv